What the experts say

 Hydration has also been the subject of a study in tennis, where, following a substantial practical review a series of conclusions were made: " Maintaining appropriate fluid levels is vital for performance and temperature regulation.
 Tennis players need to be on a structured fluid intake program during practice and match sessions.

-The purpose of the second study was to identify the effect of 4 months of different training modalities on power, speed, skill and anaerobic capacity in 15-16-year-old male basketball players.
-35 basketball players were randomly assigned into three groups: power endurance (intermittent exercise, PE), general endurance (continuous exercise, GE) and control (regular basketball training, CG).
+The purpose of the second study was to identify the effect of 4 months of different training modalities on power, speed, skill, and anaerobic capacity in 15-16-year-old male basketball players.
+35 basketball players were randomly assigned into three groups: power endurance (intermittent exercise, PE), general endurance (continuous exercise, GE), and control (regular basketball training, CG).
 The training models were used for 16 weeks in sessions conducted 3 times a week for 90 minutes each in the competition period.
 The following tests were performed: 20m speed run, squat jump, countermovement jump, running-based anaerobic sprint test (RAST), 2 min. shooting test and the shuttle ball-dribbling test.
-No statistically significant differences in the 20m-speed run, squat jump and countermovement jump were observed.
+No statistically significant differences in the 20m-speed run, squat jump, and countermovement jump were observed.
 On the other hand, RAST showed significant increases in PE, with greater increases during the 5th and 6th runs.
 The PE training model also produced a significant improvement in the shuttle ball-dribbling test (falling from 48.7 to 45.5).
 The results suggested that both training modalities were able to maintain initial values of speed and power.
 However, the anaerobic capacity and skill increased only in the players from the power endurance group.
-Therefore, power endurance training (intermittent high-intensity exercise) may be more beneficial to prepare junior players according to the game cardiovascular and metabolic specific determinants.
+Therefore, power endurance training (intermittent high-intensity exercise) may be more beneficial to prepare junior players according to the game's cardiovascular and metabolic specific determinants.